 Frankly there are some clauses in contracts which are little more than plastering over the cracks in poor relationships or in the pre-contract process.

-Here’s a few of my ‘favourites’ (I use that term loosely):
+When reviewing your contract you should beware any of my ‘favourites’ (I use that term loosely):

 - cancellation ‘we can terminate your contract if you don’t have the skills we need or that you claimed to have‘ – this papers over the cracks of your pre-qualification processes; you should check competence before entering into the contract, rather than have a ‘get us out of jail’ clause when it turns out you appointed the wrong provider!